 The Apple Watch and App are used for this study to record patient’s mobility information (e.g., step counts, heart rate, stairs climbed, distance traveled) as well as provide an additional platform for patients to complete questionnaires.

-This new study started on June 1, 2020, and expects to complete by the end of May 2021.
+This study started on September 1, 2020, and expects to complete by the end of May 2023.
 Stanford University’s Hospital and Santaford’s Department of Neurosurgery co-conduct the study with Apple.

 The major advantage of Apple going into this study is that the company is currently the undisputed leader in the global smartwatch market share.